Arts Advocates has the foremost collection of works by Sarasota Art Colony artists on public view.

 Abstract artist Syd Solomon moved to Sarasota in 1946 with his wife Annie.
 His was the first work by a contemporary artist to be displayed at the Ringling Museum of Art.
 In the 1960s Solomon's reputation reached a high point and he was being shown at many of the finest museums in the world.
 This popularity made him an influential personality in both his Hamptons and Sarasota communities.
 He helped bring many well-established artists to Florida after he started his Institute of Fine Art at New College.
 Solomon taught at many institutions throughout his life including the Famous Artists School, the Sarasota School of Art, and the Pittsburgh Art Institute.

-Even though the colony scene dissipated in the 1970s, some of these artists are represented in the Arts Advocates collection.
+The colony scene dissipated in the 1970s.
+Several of these artists are represented in the Arts Advocates collection.

 Their renown grew internationally during the early 2000s, and the members have been recognized for their contributions to mid-twentieth century Florida culture and history.